 Article from Natural Hair For Beginners

-We are here to keep you abreast of all the topics, terms and products your natural hair will need.
+Sometimes we just need to be refreshed on basic hair products and this one is no different.
 Clarifying shampoo needs to be on the top 10 list even though shampoo gets a really bad rap from naturals.
 I’m here to tell you that not all shampoos are bad and most certainly clarifying shampoos are not the devil.

 Natural hair needs to be cleaned…hell, all hair needs to be cleaned.
 The problem lies in our worry about shampoos completely stripping our hair and we can overdo it by using only cleansing conditioners all the time.
 Here’s the breakdown on what a clarifying shampoo is, does and why you most certainly need it.